M-Artemisia/Msc-Thesis/README.md

-# MSc-Thesis
+# LAG (Learning Automata data Aggregation) Algorithm
-The codes related to my M.Sc.
-Thesis in 2010.
+The code is related to my M.Sc.
+Thesis, in 2010.

-Data Aggregation and Routing Optimization in Wireless Sensor Network using <b>Learning Automata(Reinforcement Learning)<b> and <b>Swarm Intelligence(Ant Colony Optimization)<b>.
+It focuse on Data Aggregation and Routing Optimization in Wireless Sensor Network using <b>Learning Automata(Reinforcement Learning)<b> and <b>Swarm Intelligence(Ant Colony Optimization)<b>.

 <b>Target<b>: Maximizing Network LifeTime